 In order to understand any new language, it is vital to converse with the natives.
-So, get out to as many school leadership events – conferences, workshops, etc – as you can, especially where the topic is based on the curriculum, school improvement or anything else where you need to enhance your knowledge as a member of SLT.
+So, get out to as many school leadership events – conferences, workshops, etc. – as you can, especially where the topic is based on the curriculum, school improvement or anything else where you need to enhance your knowledge as a member of SLT.

-Conferences and events aimed at heads and deputies are particularly useful and organisations such as the National College, the Association of School and College Leaders and the National Association of Head Teachers welcome SBMs to join their membership and attend their events.
+Conferences and events aimed at heads and deputies are particularly useful and organizations such as the National College, the Association of School and College Leaders and the National Association of Head Teachers welcome SBMs to join their membership and attend their events.
 You will gain a wealth of strategic information and enjoy invaluable networking opportunities, including helping to demonstrate to other school leaders that SBMs are senior leaders too.
 To really make your point, put an item on the next available SLT agenda to provide feedback from the event.

 4. Leadership, leadership, leadership